publisha/publisha.github.io/pages/footnotes.md

 InDesign does not have any configuration that provides this so we need to use a script.
 There is one available from Peter Kahrel.
-On his site he credits others too, but the one you need is called ‘Footnotes to Endnotes’.
+On his site he credits others too, but the one you need is called Footnotes to Endnotes.
 [You can grab it here][cfc60044].

   [cfc60044]: http://www.kahrel.plus.com/indesign/footnotes.html "Thanks to Peter Kahrel"